TomSoderling/dev-days-labs/HandsOnLab/README.md

 ## The User Interface!!!
-It is now finally time to build out our first Xamarin.Forms user interface in the **View/SpeakersPage.xaml**
+It is now finally time to build out our first Xamarin.Forms user interface in the **View/SpeakersPage.xaml** Notice that even though we're working on the View - it's all still in the PCL project, meaning it's all shared code!

 ### SpeakersPage.xaml

+XAML is in the XML family and stands for Extensible Application Markup Language.
+Here we're using it to describe what our user interface will look like

 18.)
 For the first page we will add a few vertically-stacked controls to the page.
-We can use a StackLayout to do this.
+We can use a Xamarin.Forms layout called StackLayout to do this.
 Between the `ContentPage` tags add the following:

 ```xml
  <StackLayout Spacing="0">